Skip to main content

 Chain of trust

-Thus, there's a chain of trust based on cryptographic signatures, which goes from CLI to runtime measurements to images.
+In summary, there's a chain of trust based on cryptographic signatures that goes from the user to the cluster via the CLI.
 This is illustrated in the following diagram.

 References